-Hamilton Island also offers a raft of other accommodation options, including the romantic adults-only Beach Club, Yacht Club Villas near the marina, and the high-rise Reef View Hotel opposite Catseye Beach.
+Hamilton Island also offers a raft of other accommodation options, including the romantic adults-only Beach Club, the self-catering Hamilon Island Holiday Homes and the high-rise Reef View Hotel opposite Catseye Beach.

 Snorkelling Hardy Reef

-The Whitsundays region is known as the ‘heart of the reef’ for good reason - Hardy Reef, part of the Great Barrier Reef, is just a helicopter flight or boat ride away.
+The Whitsundays region is known as the ‘heart of the reef’ for good reason - Hardy Reef, part of the Great Barrier Reef, is home to the famed Heart Reef and is just a helicopter flight or boat ride away.
 Between June and October, the trip also doubles as a whale-spotting journey.

 According to Renee, “flying in a helicopter over Heart Reef and landing for a quick snorkel surrounded by vibrant fish and turtles is pretty hard to top.”

 Hamilton Island is home to its own wildlife park, where visitors can cuddle koalas, meet dingoes and kangaroos, and see other unique native birds and reptiles.
 Each morning WILD LIFE Hamilton Island hosts ‘Breakfast with the koalas’, serving a continental breakfast for visitors to enjoy while the koalas dine on eucalyptus leaves.

 “During my visit to Hamilton Island I visited the wildlife sanctuary twice for cuddles with the koalas.
 They’re the sweetest things and I swear it’s the best form of therapy!”

 There is no better way to explore the islands and the coral reefs than by sail.
 The Whitsundays are a major centre for sailing in Australia, playing host to several major events including Hamilton Island Race Week and Airlie Beach Race Week each August.